joshpcausey/grokking/README.md

 This repo's file structure is as so

-Each root level directory is a patern in grokking the coding interview
+Each root level directory is a pattern in grokking the coding interview

 Each directory in a root level directory is a problem